How Often Should Dogs Poop?

 Frequency of Bowel Movements

-So, how often should canines have a bowel movement?
+So, how often should your dog poop?
 Vets say that frequency can vary just as it does for humans depending on diet, amount eaten, and potential illnesses or tummy upsets.
 However, experts do generally agree that two times a day is the norm.
 If a dog hasn’t had a bowel movement in more than 24 hours, it’s a good idea to monitor more closely and head to the vet if necessary.
 If other symptoms such as vomiting, lethargy, and loss of appetite are also showing up, it’s important to see a vet ASAP, as your dog may be dealing with an illness or intestinal blockage.

 Dog pawrents should note that different life stages will also result in different bowel movements.
 For example, puppies will go potty more frequently and typically have softer poops.
 Older dogs may, on the other hand, struggle with constipation.
 For more about the effect that life stages have on potty behavior, check out our post here!